 PRESCHOOL PROGRAM encourages learning by doing.
 Children’s interests and choices are at the heart of the High Scope curriculum integrating the needs, interests and learning of the whole child with multi-sensory activities which are guided by Key Developmental Indicators (KDIs).
 Teachers arrange the physical environment to promote exploration and cooperative play.
 Our skilled staff plan activities that balance between active and quiet, indoor and outdoor, group and individual.
 Play and developmentally appropriate activities are designed to stimulate and sustain emerging skills.
 Teachers support and extend children’s learning by adding materials that reflect their current interests and home culture.
 Teachers further support social development by helping children learn how to resolve interpersonal conflicts.
 Teachers individualize for the variations in development that occur in children’s learning.
 The Key Developmental Indicators for understanding and supporting children’s learning includes: Approaches to learning, Social and Emotional Development, Physical Development and Health, Language, Literacy and Communication, Mathematics, Creative Arts, Science and Technology and Social Studies.

 This classroom engages children age 3 and 4.
 Children must be 3 by October 1st and be potty-trained.
-Half day (2 ½ hours), school day (9-3), extended day (up to 9 hours) programs available.
+Half day (2 ½ hours), school day (9-3), full day (up to 9 hours) or extended day (up to 10 hours) programs available.

 PRE-KINDERGARTEN expands on age-appropriate skills, concepts and content for ages four and five.
 Children make plans, follow through on their intentions and recall learning in a supportive environment that promotes initiative, independence and play.
 Throughout the day children participate in individual, small group and large group activities.
 Teachers balance activities between active and quiet, social and academic, indoors and outdoors.
 An emphasis on literacy development includes: recognizing letters, letter-sound relationships, rhyme and alliteration awareness, approaches to writing and math concepts that explore number, operations, prediction, measurement, patterns, geometry and graphs.
 Key Developmental Indicators (KDIs) form the curriculum content that defines the knowledge children are acquiring.
 Teachers document and keep parents informed about each child’s development by creating portfolios that highlight and evaluate the child’s work and play.